DrewCodesBadly/sa-wasm-autosplitter/README.md

 # sa-wasm-autosplitter

-An auto splitter for Solar.
+An auto splitter for Solar Ash.
+Nearly a direct port of the ASL autosplitter found [here](https://github.com/Micrologist/LiveSplit.SolarAsh).
+Additionally, support for eye autosplits is planned, which will probably be backported into the ASL autosplitter as well.

+Below is auto-generated from the auto splitter template.

 ## Compilation